 Diagnostic Services - PET/CT Program

 When all materials have been received, your application will be reviewed for admission and you will be notified of the admissions committee’s decision.

 There are no program-specific deadlines for admission into the positron emission tomography and computed tomography program at this time.

 PET/CT Application Timeline:

-A Tentative Letter of Acceptance and correspondence concerning available clinical affiliates or a letter informing the applicant of his/her status will be sent to the applicant.
+- 4 months prior to semester: A Tentative Letter of Acceptance and correspondence concerning available clinical affiliates or a letter informing the applicant of his/her status will be sent to the applicant.

-The student must return the list of available clinical affiliates with his or her choices indicated.
+- 3 months prior to semester: The student must return the list of available clinical affiliates with his or her choices indicated.